-23.1.
 During periods of extraordinary and / or unforeseen circumstances, like those we have experienced during the Covid-19 pandemic, it may be necessary to adjustment the curriculum to deliver it effectively, for example if the school has to move to an extended period of online learning.
 If this situation were to occur, the school would produce details of the adjustments and make this information available to parents.
 Where pupils may have missed out during such circumstances, the School will assess what adjustments may need to be made to address any gaps in skills and knowledge.

-24.At Heath Mount, we believe that
+24.At Heath Mount, we believe that:

-24.1.
-"Each child has a spark in him/her.
-It is the responsibility of the people around each child to find out what ignites that spark" - Howard Garner.

-24.2.
-Our overriding aim and aspiration as teachers is to improve the pupils' own learning and performance by encouraging every child to evaluate critically and reflect on what they have learnt.
+- "Each child has a spark in him/her.
+It is the responsibility of the people around each child to find out what ignites that spark" Howard Garner. - Our overriding aim and aspiration as teachers is to improve the pupils' own learning and performance by encouraging every child to evaluate critically and reflect on what they have learnt.
 We aim continually to find ways to improve their learning and performance by identifying the learning objectives and the process of learning and, through assessment, to identify the obstacles to learning.
 We then plan ways of improving our teaching to facilitate learning.

-Governors' committee reviewing Education Committee

-Effective From September 2023

-Date last formally approved 6 November 2023

-Period of review Annually

-Next review date September 2024

-Person responsible for implementation and monitoring Deputy Head (Academic)

-Related policies Admissions Policy Behaviour and Discipline Policy Disability and Access Plan Educational Visits Policy English as an Additional Language Policy Equal Opportunities Policy Inclusion, Equality and Diversity Policy Fundamental British Values Policy Highly Able Pupils Policy Learning Support Policy PSHEE Policy Restorative Practice Policy School Values Policy Supervision Policy
+Governors' committee reviewing Education Committee Effective From September 2024 Period of review Annually Next review date September 2025 Person responsible for implementation and monitoring Deputy Head (Academic) Related policies Admissions Policy Behaviour and Discipline Policy Disability and Access Plan Educational Visits Policy English as an Additional Language Policy Equal Opportunities Policy Inclusion, Equality and Diversity Policy More Able Policy Learning Support Policy PSHEE Policy Supervision Policy RSE Policy SMSC and British Values Policy